boyboi86/API_ShowCase/README.md

 Install necessary dependencies with $ npm install

-Make sure you create a new DB on MongoLab (mLab) or if you are familiar you can just use mongoDB with mongo shell.
+Make sure you create a new DB on MongoLab (mLab) or if you are familiar with mongoDB + mongoose to config on your own.

+Once set up is complete run $ node app.js or alternatively $ nodemon app.js

 ## Under config folder